Student internships in gravitational-wave searches and observations using interferometers and pulsars

 Items 1 to 3 should be submitted as a single .pdf attachment.

-Please arrange for two letters of reference in .pdf format to be sent to the same email address (email@example.com).
+Please arrange for two letters of reference in .pdf format to be sent by the referees themselves to the same email address (email@example.com).
 In your cover letter please let us know from whom we should expect the letters.

 The deadline for summer applications is the 1st of March.
 All applications sent to firstname.lastname@example.org are evaluated annually in early March.
 The first offers will be sent on March 21st.
 It may take another two or three weeks until all applicants are informed about the outcome of their applications.
 Applications sent directly to individual members of this research group will not be considered.